michelepatella/mmeletricarservice.it/README.md

 ### 🔐 Environment Variables

-They manage all sensitive configurations and secrets of the application.
+Manage all sensitive configurations and secrets of the application.

 <details>
 <summary><strong>📝 Local .env file</strong>